The mystery of AnQiCMS template inheritance:{% extends %}Does the blank line before the tag really affect the child template?

 This mechanism greatly improves the reusability of templates, reduces duplicate code, and also keeps the visual style and structure of the website highly consistent.

-Now, let's return to the question at the beginning of our article.
+Now, return to the question at the beginning of our article.
 According to the explicit instructions of the AnQiCMS official template development document, there is a golden rule that must be strictly adhered to:

 This means, in the sub-template file,{% extends '母版文件名' %}This line of code must be the first line of the file, and there should be no content before it, including seemingly harmless blank lines, spaces, tabs, or even HTML comments.